nurzhanzhanuzak/eventsourcing/docs/topics/domain.rst

 However, there are two important disadvantages that come with using :func:`~eventsourcing.domain.CanMutateAggregate.apply` methods on the aggregate event classes to define the aggregate projector function.

-Firstly, the aggregate that is to be mutated is an argument to the event's method.
-There is a "reverse intuition" that comes with mutating method arguments.
+Firstly, the aggregate is an argument to the event's method.
+There is a "reverse intuition" that comes with mutating a method argument.
+It is more natural to set values on ``self`` using the values given by method arguments, than it is to set values on the method argument using values taken from ``self``.

-It is more natural to set values on ``self`` using the values given by method arguments, than to set values on the method argument using values taken from ``self``.
-Secondly, it is perhaps illegitimate for the event to use "private" attributes of the aggregate, but then if we code for mutating the state of the aggregate with "public" methods we extend the "public interface" of the aggregate beyond the event-triggering command methods which genuine clients of the aggregate should be using.
+Secondly, it is perhaps illegitimate for the event to use "private" attributes of the aggregate, but if we support mutating the state of the aggregate with "public" attributes and methods, then we extend the "public interface" of the aggregate beyond that which genuine clients of the aggregate need.

-An alternative to defining :func:`~eventsourcing.domain.CanMutateAggregate.apply` methods on all the aggregate event classes is to define the aggregate mutator function on on the aggregate class.
+Therefore, an alternative to defining :func:`~eventsourcing.domain.CanMutateAggregate.apply` methods on all the aggregate event classes is to define the aggregate mutator function on on the aggregate class itself.

-For example, a base ``Event`` class can be defined to have an :func:`~eventsourcing.domain.CanMutateAggregate.apply` method which calls a ``when()`` method on the aggregate object, passing the aggregate event object as an argument.
-The aggregate's ``when()`` method can be decorated with the ``@singledispatchmethod`` decorator, allowing event-specific parts to be registered.
+A base ``Event`` class can be defined to have an :func:`~eventsourcing.domain.CanMutateAggregate.apply` method which calls an ``apply()`` method on the aggregate object, passing the aggregate event object as an argument.
+The aggregate's ``apply()`` method can then implement the aggregate projector function.

+Instead of coding a large if-else block, the ``apply()`` method can be decorated with the :class:`@singledispatchmethod <eventsourcing.dispatch.singledispatchmethod>` decorator, allowing event-specific parts to be registered.
 Event-specific parts of the projection can then be defined that will apply a particular type of event to the aggregate in a particular way.
-Defining the aggregate projector with methods on the aggregate class has the advantage of setting values on ``self``, which avoids the reverse of intuition that occurs when writing :func:`~eventsourcing.domain.CanMutateAggregate.apply` methods on the events, and makes it legitimate to set values on "private" attributes of the aggregate.
-These event-specific functions can be coded directly underneath the event that is triggered, keeping the command-event-mutator codes close together.
-See the ``Cargo`` aggregate in the domain model section of the :ref:`Cargo shipping example <Cargo shipping example>` for an example of this style of implementing aggregate projector functions.

 ..
     #include-when-testing